ra1028/VueFlux/README.md

 ## Global Event Bus
 VueFlux is also serves as a global event bus.

-If you call a function from `actions` that a static member of the Store, it affects all the states managed by the instances of that `Store` type.
+If you call a function from `actions` that a static member of `Store`, all the states managed in the store constrained by same `State`-type are affected.

 ```swift
 let store = Store<CounterState>(state: .init(), mutations: .init(), executor: .immediate)